 Hatefield Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hatefield have been found, including Hatfield, Hatfeild, Hadfield and others.

 Early Notables of the Hatefield family (pre 1700)

-More information is included under the topic Early Hatefield Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Hatefield Notables in all our PDF Extended History products and printed products wherever possible.